 Don’t forget the small ice pack for your DIY first aid kit.
-Get a few of the instant ice packs that get cold as you bend them in half.
-Also, cream like Ben-gay is good to have just in case you have to deal with sore muscles.
+Get a few of these instant ice packs that get cold as you bend them in half.
+Also, cream-like Ben-gay is good to have just in case you have to deal with sore muscles.

 I will also add other items like a straw, a pen, pad of paper, duct tape, a Sharpie pen, as well as mule skin for blisters.

-Our home-made family first-aid kit also includes a small packet of wipes handy just in case they are needed for some cleanup.
+Our home-made family first-aid kit also includes a small packet of wipes.
+These are handy just in case they are needed for some cleanup.
 Lastly, nitrile gloves should be included.
 Although, if you don’t have any at home it’s okay, just pick up some of the thin food server gloves, they’ll work in a pinch.

 Buying a First Aid Kit

 A DIY First Aid Kit is great because it allows you to personalize it to your needs.
 You are able to ensure you will have what to need to cover your family and yourself for most of your first aid needs.
 Now if you decide you don’t want to build your own or don’t have the time, you can always choose to buy a first aid kit.
 We recommend the Surviveware Large First Aid Kit but there are a lot of good options that will fit your needs.
 Here are a few that we feel are good options for most family campers.